harmony-contrib/log-adaptor/README.md

 # log-adaptor

-This is a log library for OpenHarmony, that we can use it to replace with `android/log`.
+This is a log library for OpenHarmony, that we can use it to replace with `android/log` for Golang.

 ## Usage